 Things You Love & Reuse

 The last key component of sustainable beauty is about longevity.
 There’s a lot of impulse buying in the beauty world, and a lot of using products once and then throwing them out.
 But that produces a lot of trash, a lot of shipping materials, a lot of wasted products and ingredients, which is not so good for us or our world.

 To prevent this, find products you really love and use them over and over!
 Don’t use a lip gloss once and then leave it drying out in your makeup bag -- use it up!

 Work to discover brands you trust and enjoy.
 Buy products that aren’t designed to be used once and then thrown away.
 (Like Esqido lashes!
-Did you know each pair can be worn up to 25 times?
+Did you know each pair can be worn many times?
 If only everything were that reusable...)

 That’s not to say we’re killjoys over here -- part of the fun of makeup and beauty is trying out new things and playing around.
 We definitely don’t want you to stop doing that!
 But if you use something and don’t love it, it's easy to pass it on to a friend rather than throwing it away.
 And then keep playing with what you have left.

 When you come down to it, embracing sustainable beauty isn’t all that difficult.
 All it requires is a little more mindfulness about what you buy and what you use.
 And you can keep shaving and wearing deodorant, if that’s what you want.